 Outside of the study abroad fee, costs for the program are paid directly to NUS/SERIUS and can be found on the SERIUS website.

 Funding through the Swanson School of Engineering may be available.
-Please watch for research and internship funding information to be sent out to all students via email.
+Please watch for research and internship funding (SURI) information to be sent out to all students via email.
 Remember that your lifestyle and spending choices can greatly affect the amount of money you'll need while abroad.
 Visit our Budgeting page for more information.

 Pitt's online application deadline online is: Jan.
 23, 2023

-In addition, you will have to submit the NUS application documents below to Alicia Olalde SSOE Global Experiences and Engagment via email attachment or in person to 152 Benedum by Jan.
-11 at Noon.
+In addition, you will have to submit the NUS application documents below to Chandra Colaresi, SSOE Global Experiences and Engagement via email attachment or in person to 152 Benedum by Jan.
+23 at Noon.

 - Unofficial transcript -including Fall 2022 grades